sameem97/tech501-bench-udemy-projects/project_10/README.md

 ### Create 2-tier deployment with PV for database

 - currently mongodb uses container filesystem for storage
-- pods are ephemeral in kuberentes by default so if the mongodb pod restarts or is rescheduled, the data would be lost, which is not acceptable of course.
+- pods are ephemeral in kubernetes by default so if the mongodb pod restarts or is rescheduled, the data would be lost, which is not acceptable of course.
 - to solve this, we can use Persistant Volumes (PV) and Persistent Volume Claims (PVC).

 ![persistent volumes](images/persistent-volumes.png)